andrese52/epp_workshop_web/content/morning/unix_essentials.md

 >mito_A_nidulans_FGSC_A4 (33227 nucleotides)
 ```

 `grep` prints the lines in which the pattern is found.
-Use `grep -c` to count findings instead.
+Use `grep -c` to count pattern matches.

 ```bash
 $ grep -c 'Chr' A_nidulans_FGSC_A4_current_chromosomes.fasta
 8

 $ grep -c '>' A_nidulans_FGSC_A4_current_chromosomes.fasta
 9
 ```